CS5008Fall2025/midterm-report-zembug/README.md

 | 29    | 28            | 28                      | 1,664,079     |
 | 30    | 29            | 29                      | 2,692,537     |

+### Recursive Versions

+![recursive_runtime]

+The runtime growth of the recursive Fibonacci implementation is clearly exponential in both C and Python.
+While both versions begin with negligible runtimes for small inputs, the difference in scalability becomes increasingly apparent as $N$ increases.

+Python’s recursive version begins to diverge significantly around $N=14$, crossing 0.1 seconds by $N=20$ and reaching over 0.16 seconds by $N=30$.
+In contrast, the C version remains under 0.01 seconds until roughly $N=20$, and only begins to show noticeable growth beyond that point.
+By $N=30$, the C version reaches approximately 0.005 seconds.
+Still far below Python’s runtime for the same input.

+This disparity reflects the overhead of Python’s interpreted execution and function call stack management, compared to C’s compiled efficiency.
+Although both implementations are structurally identical and lack memoization, C’s lower-level execution allows it to handle deeper recursion more gracefully.

+The chart visualizes this divergence, with Python’s curve rising sharply after $N=20$, while C’s curve remains relatively flat until the final few indices.
+Beyond $N=30$, Python was skipped due to performance constraints, while C continued up to $N=40$ in separate trials.

+### Iterative Versions

+The iterative Fibonacci implementation in both C and Python produced identical operation counts across all tested indices.
+Each version incremented the counter once per addition, starting from index 2, resulting in a linear growth pattern where the number of operations equals $n-1$.
+This consistency confirms that the loop structure and counter placement were functionally equivalent in both languages.
+The simplicity and predictability of the iterative method made it a reliable baseline for comparison.

+### Dynamic Programming Versions

+Both C and Python used a bottom-up tabulation strategy for dynamic programming, storing intermediate results in an array or list.
+The operation counts matched exactly at every index, with one addition per step from index 2 onward.
+This alignment demonstrates that the dynamic programming logic was implemented equivalently in both languages, and that the counter accurately reflected the number of computed steps.
+The tabulated approach avoided redundant computation and scaled efficiently, maintaining linear growth in operations.

 ## Language Analysis